History of the Metropolitan Police: The new police

 During the late 18th and early 19th century, the Industrial Revolution witnessed an exponential expansion in London's size and economic importance.
 It became clear that the locally maintained system of volunteer constables and "watchmen" was disorganised and inefficient in the deterrence, detection and prevention of crime.
 As a result, a parliamentary committee was appointed to investigate the current system of policing.
 Upon Sir Robert Peel being appointed as Home Secretary in 1822, he established a second and more effective committee, and acted upon its findings.
-Believing that the way to standardise the police was to make it an official paid profession, to organise it in a civilian fashion, and to make it answerable to the public, Peel put a bill before Parliament, which passed as the Metropolitan Police Act of 1829, given Royal Assent on 19 June 1829. placing the policing arrangements for the capital directly under the control of Sir Robert Peel.
+Believing that the way to standardise the police was to make it an official paid profession, to organise it in a civilian fashion, and to make it answerable to the public, Peel put a bill before Parliament, which passed as the Metropolitan Police Act 1829, given royal assent on 19 June 1829. placing the policing arrangements for the capital directly under the control of Sir Robert Peel.